 - Strong fiscal management skills and experience managing departmental funds

-- Knowledge of current trends and best practices in collegiate mental health services
+- Knowledge of current trends and best practices in collegiate health services

-Carnegie Mellon University has partnered with Keeling & Associates, LLC for this search.
-Applications should include a resume/curriculum vitae and a cover letter addressing the position.
-Materials must be sent, preferably as PDFs, to email@example.com with subject heading “CMU CaPS.”
-A confidential review of applicants will begin on October 24, 2018 and materials received by that date will receive full consideration.
+Keeling & Associates, LLC is pleased to be supporting Carnegie Mellon University for this search.
+Applications should include a cover letter clearly addressing the position requirements, and a resume/curriculum vitae.
+Materials must be sent, preferably as PDFs, to email@example.com with subject heading “CMU UHS.”
+A confidential review of applicants will begin on April 22, 2021, and materials received by that date will receive full consideration.
 The search will continue until an appointment is made.

-Confidential inquiries and nominations should be addressed to Jeff Ewing, Senior Consultant for Executive Search, Keeling & Associates, at firstname.lastname@example.org.
+Confidential inquiries and nominations should be addressed to Dr. Jan Walbert, Vice President and Senior Consultant for Executive Search, at firstname.lastname@example.org.